green-party-dublin-central/nh-web/site/content/post/streets-are-for-people.md

 Thankfully, in its September meeting, the City Council voted to moved ahead with the pedestrianisation of a portion of Liffey Street.
-Detailed plans can be see [here](https://www.dublincity.ie/councilmeetings/documents/s22513/190204%20DLS%20Part%208%20Area%20Committee%20Notification%20Report.pdf)
+Detailed plans can be seen [here](https://www.dublincity.ie/councilmeetings/documents/s22513/190204%20DLS%20Part%208%20Area%20Committee%20Notification%20Report.pdf)

 It remains to be seen if this plan will be challenged by local car park operators and shopping centres.